Skip to Content

 Getting To Kusadasi from Selcuk

-If you’re taking some time to explore Selcuk, good for you.
+If you’re taking some time to explore Selcuk, that would be good for you.
 This tiny town punches far above its weight when it comes to attractions.
 Most visitors to Selcuk will take a taxi to Ephesus.
 The ride takes about 10 minutes.
 I recommend asking to be dropped off at the upper gate.

 Getting to Ephesus from Istanbul